sravan546/codetest/README.md

               &nbsp; Results :Tests run: 11, Failures: 0, Errors: 0, Skipped: 0
  </ol>

 <h3>2.
-For your convinience i have also included Main class to run where you can provide your own input </h3>
+For your convinience i have also included Main class where you can provide your own input </h3>
  <ol type="a">

   <li> go into project root directory .Which is "codetest" directory</li>